valueflows/valueflows/mkdocs/docs/concepts/actions.md

 **transferAllRights** - This action gives full (in the human realm) rights and responsibilities to another agent, without transferring physical custody.
 People might call this "ownership"; or it might be considered "stewardship" or similar.
 This occurs instantaneously, and does not involve documented physical transfer.

-**transferCustody** - This action gives physical custody and control of a resource to another agent, without full rights.
+**transferCustody** - This action gives physical custody and control of a resource to another agent, without involving rights.
 The physical custodian often has responsibilities associated with custody, however.
 Examples where transfer of custody is useful are loaning a resource to another agent, or when a resource is transferred to have a service performed by another agent, like transportation or repair.

 **transfer** - This action gives full (human) rights and responsibilities plus physical custody, combining the last two actions for simplicity.